MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-testing-pages.md

  For more information about the AL methods that you use on a test page, see [TestPage Data Type](methods-auto/testpage/testpage-data-type.md).

-## Accessing Fields on Test Pages
+## Access fields on test pages

-You access the fields on a test page by using the dot notation.
-For example, if you have a test page variable named `CustomerCard` that represents the `Customer Card` page, then to access the `Name` field on the test page, you write `CustomerCard.Name` in your code.
+You can access the fields on a test page by using the dot notation.
+For example, if you have a test page variable named `CustomerCard` that represents the `Customer Card` page, then to access the `Name` field on the test page, you'll write `CustomerCard.Name` in your code.

 These fields are instances of the [TestField Data Type](methods-auto/testfield/testfield-data-type.md), so you can use the corresponding AL methods to work with them.
 For example, if you have a test page variable named `CustomerCard` that represents the `Customer Card` page, then to assign the value of the `No.` field to a variable named `CustNo`, you write `CustNo := CustomerCard."No.".Value` in your code.
 To write a value in the `Address` field of a `Customer Card` page, you write `CustomerCard.Address.Value := '<address>'` in your code.

-## Accessing Page Parts and Subpages
+## Access page parts and subpages

 You access page parts and subpages on a test page by using the dot notation.